cars-lab-repo/PALETTE/README.md

 ```

 ### 3. Results for TrustHub Chip-Level Trojan dataset.
 This has three notebooks.
-The first one detects the evolving hardware trojans.
+The first one detects the evolving hardware Trojans.
 ```
 01_detect_evolving_trojans.ipynb
 ```